beta-europe/italy.beta-europe.org/_posts/2018-12-11-dossier-bolsocalipse-the-last-call-for-amazon-rainforest.md

 published: true
 edit: true
 ---
 Since his recent election Jair Bolsonaro, the new President of Brazil, made some alarming statement on  the Amazon forest, whose future seems now uncertain and troubled.
-Damaging the "Lungs of Earth" could cause permanent damages, not only for Brazil, but for the entire terrestrial ecosystem.
+Ruining the "Lungs of Earth" could cause permanent damages not only for Brazil, but for the entire terrestrial ecosystem.

 [Here](https://italy.beta-europe.org/2018/12/10/dossier-il-brasile-di-bolsonaro-una-minaccia-all-ecosistema-amazzonico/)  for the Italian version